 She’s attacked in the morgue and a body goes missing.
 Of course, Angel’s blamed and gets suspended.
 Everyone, including her zombie boyfriend and his uncle, head of the local zombie mafia believe she did it.
 We’re only in book two of the series so it’s too soon to believe that she’s not the pill-popping, alcohol swilling white trash loser everyone already knows.

 Determined to prove her innocence, Angel goes on the hunt and discovers a horror chamber of a lab experimenting on zombies.
-Run by Saberton Corp. is looking for a way to militarize zombies to get a contract from the government.
+Run by Saberton Corp., which is looking for a way to militarize zombies and get a contract from the government.

 Angel is abducted by the director of the lab, Dr. Kristi Charish, and forced to undergo experiments, one of which is to make another zombie, Philip.
 This has all kinds of consequences in later books, and lays the foundation for one of the main conflicts going forward.

 Book 3 – White Trash Zombie Apocalypse

 The movie makers are in town and shooting their zombie movie at the local high school.
 Angel nearly gets run over by a car and is saved by Philip but he disappears before she can thank him.
 Later, he forcefully holds her down while someone steals some of her blood.

 The main thrust is that Saberton unleashes their experimental zombies into the midst of the locals dressed as zombie extras.
 It gets ugly, and not just the skin falling off kind of ugly.

 As things get sorted out, Angel becomes a more integral part of the Zombie Mafia/Tribe, respected by the godfather, Pietro.
 Her ascent into the inner circle is fast.
 Still insecure about her place in the world, Angel works hard to earn and keep their trust, which sets up the rescue from the devastating flood at the end of the book nicely.